OBSERVABILITY PLATFORM

 1. In the navigation menu select Explorers > Trace Explorer.

-You can group your trace query search results by up to two dimensions that can include service, operation, and any other span tag.
+You can group your trace query search results by up to three dimensions that can include service, operation, and any other span tag.
 Dimensions to group by are inherited from the defined search query.

 Trace metrics don't support regular expression operators, such as the match (=~) or doesn't match (!~) operators.

-3. Click Create Trace Metric.
+3. Click the three vertical dots icon, and then select Create Trace Metric.

 4. In the Create trace metric dialog, enter a display name (the equivalent of Prometheus metric __name__) and system name (the trace metric Rule Name) for your trace metric.